algorithmiaio/dev-center/_posts/basics/2016-01-28-your_first_algo.md

 In this dialog, you can select whether your algorithm will be for public use or private use as well as the royalty.
 The algorithm can either be royalty-free or charge per-call.
 If you opt to have the algorithm charge a royalty, as the author, you will earn 70% of the royalty cost.

 If you are satisfied with your algorithm and settings, go ahead and hit publish.
-Congratulations, you're an algorithm developer! 🎉
+Congratulations, you're an algorithm developer! :tada:

 #### Editing Your Algorithm